This Dinnerly Easter meal kit menu post contains affiliate links. If you make a purchase we may be compensated.

 Dinnerly has whipped up two easy Easter Holiday meal kits that are sure to please the whole family.
-The menu for the week of March 29th includes sausage, egg, cheese, and maple syrup brunch bake as well as cranberry-orange crumb cake – both perfect for an Easter breakfast or brunch on Sunday, April 4th.
+The menu for the week of April 11th includes Bunny Butt Cupcakes with Coconut Frosting, Cheddar and Rosemary Scones with Chive Cream Cheese and Soft Scrambled Eggs, Veggie Quiche with Asparagus, Caramelized Onion & Fontina, No-Knead Overnight Hot Cross Buns, and Marbled Tiramisu Cake with Whipped Mascarpone Frosting perfect for an Easter brunch on Sunday, April 17th.

 1. DYEING EASTER EGGS